I’ve said it before and I’ll say it again…

 I don’t often say this out loud.
 Perhaps I should, but when I do the reaction is puzzling.
 People who hate their jobs or feel stuck in their circumstances can take on a subtle jealousy when they see someone else take pleasure in work or life.
 I sense this when I share my joy among those who reply with a tilted head and raised eyebrow, “Must be nice.”

 The irony is my job is incredibly challenging.
 When others say, “I’d never want to do what you’re doing,” I know exactly why.
 Pastoring is emotionally exhausting, incredibly messy, and spiritually burdensome.
 Toss in leading a non-profit and coordinating teams of volunteer leaders all on different schedules, and it adds up.
 Still, through Jesus we can claim joy even when life or career wear us down.
-It’s why I shared this unique conclusion in my book Uncommon Wisdom From The Other Side:
+It’s why I shared this unique conclusion:

 You’ll be misled by others.